 It will be winter and not quite Christmas but you will enjoy the glow from crackling log fires at destinations such as the Crawfordsburn Inn, the hospitality of the Millside restaurant in the 18th century village of Grace Hill, the welcome of the Heritage Experience team and the warm friendship of other Lewis enthusiasts.
 The C S Lewis Festival is a perfect build-up to Thanksgiving and to the celebration of Christmas.

 7 Nights accommodation and breakfast in the centrally located Jurys Inn, Belfast

 Tours of Lewis’s Belfast, the stunning North Antrim coast, the County Down that Lewis loved and to historic Lissan House in County Tyrone.
 All tours will be lead by Sandy Smith – Author of C S Lewis and the Island of his Birth.

 Dinner on 4 evenings, leaving 3 for dining as a personal choice.

 Lunch will be provided on two of the days as part of the programme leaving flexibility for the others.

 A visit to Titanic Belfast.

-Participation in the festival events. ( to be advised when the 2016 programme is finalised)
+Participation in the festival events.

 You will arrange to arrive in Belfast, Northern Ireland by 2PM.
 After checking in to the centrally located Jurys Inn there will be time to freshen up before meeting the Heritage Experience team.
 There will be a briefing session, a meeting with the group and a short overview of Belfast.
 After a couple of hours of welcome down time, dinner will be provided at the historic and snug